-- If you suspect that the air conditioner is damaged, switch off the air conditioner with button (ECON) to prevent further damage and have it checked by a qualified workshop. - Repairs to the air conditioning system require specialist knowledge and special tools.
+- If you suspect that the air conditioning is damaged, switch off the air conditioning with button ECON to prevent further damage and have it checked by a qualified workshop. - Repairs to the air conditioning system require specialist knowledge and special tools.
 Therefore, we recommend that you take the vehicle to a qualified workshop should problems occur.